bgdawes/dotfiles/linux_documentation/linux_notes.md

 TRIMUI_IP_ADDRESS: 192.168.86.25

-Power on the Trimui, let it sit, enter this into thunar: `smb://knulli` or `smb://192.168.86.25`.
+Power on the Trimui, let it sit, enter this into thunar after clicking on `Network`: `smb://knulli` or `smb://192.168.86.25`.
 Navigate into the share folder, then locate the roms folder, and then you can add roms.
+Note: I had to install `gvfs-smb` to get this to work.

 --